 Abandoned Mine and Quarry Accidents Claim 20 to 30 Lives per Year

-Most of the victims went to the quarry for swimming or riding an ATV.
+Most of the victims are young and went to the quarry for swimming or riding an ATV.

 Abandoned mines and quarries are dangerous places!
-Every year about 20 to 30 people die in accidents that occur in abandoned mines across the United States.
-Some of these deaths can be prevented if citizens know the danger of these properties; if landowners make better efforts to warn and limit access; and, if governments have improved programs for reclaiming them.
+In a typical year about 20 to 30 people die in accidents that occur in abandoned mines across the United States.
+Some of these deaths can be prevented if citizens know the danger of these properties; if landowners make better efforts to warn and limit access; and, if governments have improved programs for reclaiming or regulating them.

 If you are a mineral collector, hiker, recreational vehicle rider, swimmer or curious person you have no business entering an abandoned or inactive mine or quarry.
 In most instances you will be trespassing because abandoned mines and quarries are usually on private property.

 Deaths in abandoned and inactive mines occur across the United States.
 Many of them occur in the eastern coal fields, the sand and gravel quarries of the upper Mississippi Valley, limestone quarries in the southeast or the metal mines in the southwest.
 Deadly accidents can happen in any type of abandoned mine or quarry.
 Stay out!